Dunes 101: How to camp at the Indiana Dunes

 What if we want a classic camping experience?

-For a camping option that’s a little off the beaten path, consider Dunewood Campground, which is part of the Indiana Dunes National Lakeshore.
+For a camping option that’s a little off the beaten path, consider Dunewood Campground, which is part of the Indiana Dunes National Park.
 This campground is right off Highway 12 in Beverly Shores and about a 1.5 miles from the dunes.
 It’s a little more secluded than the State Park, and it’s perfect for people who are looking for more of an old-school camping experience.
 You won’t find any electrical hookups at Dunewood Campground, but there are restrooms and a shower facility.
 Each campsite is nestled in the trees so you can really get in tune with nature!

 Take a five-minute drive or a 30-minute walk through the quaint town of Beverly Shores to get to the beach.
 Keep in mind that during peak season, parking can be a challenge.
 Dunewood Campground is open April through October, and you can set up camp at one of the 54 drive-in wooded sites or at one of the 13 walk-in sites.
 All sites are $25.00 per night and available on a first-come, first-serve basis—no reservations are accepted.
 Simply register your site at the main entrance kiosk, and display your registration receipt on your campsite marker post.
 Visit the National Park Service site for more information on rules and requirements.